 In March 2008, we entered into a RMBS repurchase agreement with Annaly.
 This agreement contains customary representations, warranties and covenants contained in such agreements.
-As of June 30, 2009, we had \$123.5 million outstanding under the agreement with a weighted average borrowing rate of 1.78%.
+As of September 30, 2009, we had \$153.1 million outstanding under the agreement with a weighted average borrowing rate of 1.74%.
+We have been in compliance with all covenants of this agreement since we entered into this agreement.